jlattmann/jlattmann.github.io/_pages/about.md

 Before my start in Mannheim, I obtained a M.Sc at the [London School of Economic & Political Sciences](https://www.lse.ac.uk/) and a B.A in Social Science from from [Humboldt-University Berlin](https://www.hu-berlin.de/en/).

 On this website, you can learn more about my research and download my CV.
-Please reach out if you have want to [connect](mailto:Johannes.lattmann@uni-mannheim.de).
+Please reach out if you want to [connect](mailto:Johannes.lattmann@uni-mannheim.de)!